sims718718/UnifiedThreatHunting/README.md

 ### Hunt Execution Steps

 - **Gather and Analyze Data**
-  Retrieve from designated sources
+  - Retrieve from designated sources
+  - Understand the Data
+  - Data cleaning, transforming and modeling

+- **Investigate and Validate Threats**
+  - Test hypothesis against data and refine hypothesis as needed
   - Filtering and querying
+  - Temporal and trend Data Analysis
   - Advanced analytics (clustering, statistical methods, ML)
-  - Cross-reference with threat intel

-- **Investigate and Validate Threats**
-  - Test hypothesis against findings
-  - Validate anomalies using threat patterns (e.g., MITRE ATT&CK)
-  - Refine hypothesis as needed
+  - Known TTPs

 - **Document Observations and Insights**
   - Anomalies and insights